 A Three Day Visit - 10 Benefits of Love

 My mother was clear and lucid enough to know (in the beginning), that her brain was starting to let her down.
-She lost her balance often, was unable to swallow properly, slurred her speech, and lost various fine motor skills that would cause her frustration when an object would repeatedly slip from her hand or a zipper fastener or seat belt got the better of her.
+She lost her balance often, was unable to swallow properly, slurred her speech, and lost various fine motor skills that would cause her frustration when an object would repeatedly slip from her hand, or a zipper fastener, or a seat belt, got the better of her.

 She stayed in a nursing home for 5 years with Dementia (Alzheimer’s Disease).
 She also, at this point, had suffered numerous small strokes.
 We discovered this through an MRI that revealed several lesions.
 Eventually, a final stroke was what ended her life.
 The doctor suggested that she had had them in her sleep and was unaware of her brain deterioration.
 I begged to differ.

 When I did enquire, it pained me to be informed that no one had been to visit her for weeks.
 Not.
 One.
 Person.
 We talked often on the phone until she could no longer finesse the proper way to hold it.
 I was hung up on numerous times because she would flip the phone upside down, so the receiver was at her mouth and the speaker was at her ear.
 She would assume no one was there.

 The most devastating component of her deteriorating health was the lack of love and attention paid to her.
 Olive Devaud (the nursing home) was in Powell River and far away from most of her relatives and all of her friends.
 In the five years she was there, not one friend went to see her (they were aged as well), but there were rare visits from family.
 I offered to have her moved back to the coast, where I lived, to care for her.
 I did not have Power of Attorney and was vetoed.